25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB_Udemy.md

 ### Documents

-- Document is an ordered set of keys with associated values.
+- Document is an ordered set of keys with associated values

-- A value can be one of several different [Data Types](#data-types) supported by MongoDB.
+- A value can be one of several different [Data Types](#data-types) supported by MongoDB

 - Every document has a special key, **`_id`**, that is unique within a collection.
-By default a unique `_id` is generated if explicitly not provided.
+By default a unique `_id` is generated if explicitly not provided

-- Documents can have embedded documents and array fields.
+- Documents can have embedded documents and array fields

-- MongoDB is _type-sensitive_ and _case-sensitive_.
+- MongoDB is _type-sensitive_ and _case-sensitive_

   ```javascript
   // THE BELOW DOCUMENTS ARE DIFFERENT FROM EACH OTHER